 - POD Direct is a single plate appliance, enabling heat from the network to directly heat the heating system and indirectly generates instantaneous Domestic Hot Water (DHW).
 Available in outputs of 30, 40, 50 & 60kW.

-The rapid roll out of heat networks brings an exciting proposition on the pathway to net zero.
-To meet the needs of all who come into contact with POD HIU - from the end users who want a reliable and simple-to-use appliance to contractors and installers - our development team has prioritised ease of install and servicing, availability of spares and the number of engineers to ensure the best possible experience.
+The rapid roll out of district heating networks brings an exciting proposition on the pathway to net zero.
+To meet the needs of all who come into contact with POD HIU heating systems, from the end users who want a reliable and simple-to-use appliance to contractors and installers, our Ideal Heating development team has prioritised ease of install and servicing, availability of spares and the number of engineers to ensure the best possible experience.

 Our first fix kit – which incorporates the service valves, appliance support and hanging bracket is supplied separately so it can be delivered and installed ahead of the POD unit so all services can be piped up, flooded, flushed, and tested in advance – enabling phased construction programmes and maximising productivity on site.